 Hoisin sauce is only gluten-free if you are using tamari, which is wheat-free soy sauce.
 Tamari tastes the same as soy sauce, just gluten-free.
 Read labels to be sure.

 Teriyaki sauce can be a good hoisin sauce alternative in some recipes.
 They have a similar consistency, but different flavors.
 Both are delicious.
 Salty, savory soy sauce (or tamari) is the common lead ingredient for both sauces, and both contain sugar or other sweetener.

 Yes, but not always.
 If you find it you can buy bottled gluten-free hoisin sauce but homemade is far better and simple to make.
 Plus you control the ingredients such as sodium level and sugar levels, both of which are super high in commercial brands.

 In the Asian family of popular sauces, the flavor of oyster sauce is somewhere between fish sauce and soy sauce, as it is made with oysters, as well as sugar, MSG, caramel color, and wheat.
 Both are thick sauces with a syrupy texture and deep brown color, and both are widely used in Asian cooking.
 It might be a little fishy tasting for some palates, more of an acquired taste.
 Hoisin sauce does not have fish sauce (although you can add it if desired).

 And be sure to check out the sauces and dressing category for more easy tasty ideas!

 If you make this recipe, please add your comment.
 I appreciate your feedback and enjoy hearing from you.
 If you loved it, please give it a 5-star rating!
 They really help other readers.

 Homemade Hoisin Sauce

-- 1/4 cup low sodium Tamari wheat-free soy sauce
+- ¼ cup low sodium gluten-free Tamari or low sodium soy sauce

 - 2 tablespoons molasses